Social care fraud

 Social care fraud can include:

-- the management of finances where the service user lacks the capacity, such as appointeeship, court of protection and other management of client's funds (e.g. in sheltered housing), which may link to other offences such as theft, false accounting, and fraud by abuse of position
+- the management of finances where the service user lacks the capacity, such as appointeeship, court of protection and other management of client's funds for example in sheltered housing, which may link to other offences such as theft, false accounting, and fraud by abuse of position;

-- falsely claiming or misusing Direct Payments/personal budgets, either by the service user or carer; and
+- falsely claiming or misusing direct payments and personal budgets, either by the service user or carer; and

-- carers, relatives or "friends" abusing clients receiving council services e.g. theft of cash/belongings, pressure to spend money on them or alter their wills.
+- carers, relatives or friends abusing clients receiving council services, for example theft of cash or belongings, pressure to spend money on them or alter their wills.

 Fraud Hotline - 0800 953 0217